 Set in the midst of the jaw-dropping scenery of the Canadian Rockies, Lake Louise Village is a must-visit destination in western Canada.
-Read on to discover 15 fun and memorable things to do in Lake Louise!
+Read on to discover the most fun and memorable things to do in Lake Louise!

 From scenic drives to beautiful hikes and from canoeing to photography, you’ll find a plethora of options when considering what to do in Lake Louise.
 My list below will help you get started filling up your itinerary for this lovely region!

 My suggestions for things to do in Lake Louise will work great if you plan to visit in late spring, summer, or early fall.
 Of course you can visit Lake Louise in the winter as well, if you love winter activities!

 Given its location, it’s no surprise that at Lake Louise, you have access to some seriously scenic drives.
 We did two such drives during our stay here, and I highly recommend both of them.

 The Icefields Parkway in Canada is considered one of the most scenic drives in the world.
 The 144-mile road that connects the village of Lake Louise and Jasper Township is amazing end to end.

 The minimum drive time is about three hours in good weather, but why would you want to rush when the journey is so magnificent?